Dotunbey/airflow-ml-project/README.md

 ## 🏗️ Architecture

-The pipeline is fully containerized using Docker and follows a modern **Extract-Load-Transform-Train (ELTT)** architecture:
+This pipeline is fully containerized using Docker and follows a modern **Extract-Load-Transform-Train (ELTT)** architecture:

 ```mermaid
 graph LR